 - Complete a financial pledge form

 - Complete a time and talent pledge form

 While the act of signing is simple, it should be a well-considered decision.
-To help one make this decision, GBAUUF periodically offers a pair of “Newcomers’ Sessions” (New to UU).
-These are no-pressure classes designed to give you the information you need and to allow us to get to know you a little better.
-Each session will cover unique topics.
+To help one make this decision, GBAUUF periodically offers a “Newcomers’ Session” ( or “New to UU”).
+These are no-pressure class(es) designed to give you the information you need and to allow us to get to know you a little better.
 Through a lively discussion format we cover:

 - Unitarian Universalist Beliefs

 - Brief History of Unitarian Universalism

 - History of GBAUUF